diyessi/Z0ftware/doc/output.md

  00027  0 00000 0 00000
 IR4 = 77752 (-22)
 ```

-The loop continues copying the remaining words in the record to locations 4, 5, etc. On the 25th `CPY` the record has ended so `CPY` returns to the `CLA 6` in address 4, the beginning of the three word application program that begins at `START` and ends at `SEVEN`.
-The `END START` is a required pseudo-op for the assembler.
+This time the `CPY` will not read a word since the record was completed.
+Instead, it will continue execution with the instruction at address 4, which is the main program.

 ## A two card self-loading program